AndrewGregorovic/check_it/README.md

     - [x] Delete list items
     - [x] Rearrange list items
 - [x] Delete lists

-You will also be able to mark lists to be repeated daily or weekly which will automatically reset the list accordingly.
+- [x] Set lists to be repeated daily or weekly which automatically resets the list at the appropriate time.

+Additional functionality that may not be implemented in the initial release includes:
+- [] Group lists, including the ability to:
+    - [] Invite other Check It users to the list
+    - [] Assign each list item to a specific member of the group list for them to complete or leave it unassigned so that anyone can complete it
+    - [] Tracking for who completed each list item and when
+- [] Reminders that can be set to a certain time of day to remind you of any outstanding tasks that require your attention.

 Using the app requires an account which allows your list data to be synchronised between multiple devices so that you can use the app on your phone or computer and pick up right where you left off.